cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 This is the definition of cross entropy.

 #### [KL-Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
-Similarly, the Kullback-Leibler divergence quantifies the *additional uncertainty in $p$* introduced by using $q$ to approximate $p$.
+Similarly, the Kullback-Leibler Divergence quantifies the *additional uncertainty in $p$* introduced by using $q$ to approximate $p$.
 It is given, almost trivially, as:

 $$
 D_{KL}(p, q) = H(p, q) - H(p)
 $$

 Why don't we use this in machine learning models instead of the cross entropy?
-The KL-divergence between distributions requires us to know the true, underlying probabilities of both the actual distribution $p$ and our prediction thereof.
+The KL-Divergence between distributions requires us to know the true, underlying probabilities of both the actual distribution $p$ and our prediction thereof.
 Unfortunately, we never have the former: that's why we build the model.

 # Maximum a posteriori estimation
 When estimating $\theta$ via the MLE, we put no constraints on the permissible values thereof.
 More explicitly, we allow $\theta$ to be *equally likely to assume any real number* — be it $0$, or $10$, or $-20$, or $2.37 \times 10^{36}$.